mn-munoz/startup/README.md

 [Notes](notes.md)

-### Personal Notes: I know I don't hae a lot of commit spread out for this part of the project, i knoew and I promise to do better specially now that we are incorporating css and java script in the future.
+### Personal Notes: I know I don't have a lot of commit spread out for this part of the project, i knoew and I promise to do better specially now that we are incorporating css and java script in the future.
 Just to let you know that I am aware and ill try to change my work ethic throughout the proyect.

 # Idea pitch